ryansoh-42/interpretable-ML-T2DM/README.md

 **The objectives of this project includes the following:**
 1. Predict whether an individual has Type 2 Diabetes using clinical and lifestyle features, classifying them into one of the three categories - diabetic, non-diabetic or borderline diabetic
 2. Identify the important risk factors of Type 2 Diabetes using explainable machine learning
-3. Identify the presence of an ensemble of machine learning models that can significantly improve metric scores, compared to using standalone models
+3. Assess whether an ensemble of machine learning models can significantly improve metric scores, compared to using standalone models

 **Important features used for prediction:**
 1. BMI